OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-22.md

 ## 2 Chronicles 22:2

-Ahaziah was twenty-two years old when he ascended to the throne, and he ruled for one year in Jerusalem.
+Ahaziah was twenty-two years old when he began his reign, and he ruled for one year in Jerusalem.
 His mother was Athaliah, a descendant of Omri.

 ---